Having Successful Meetings

 You don’t have to use video, but most people find it easier if they can see each other in virtual meetings- but that is your choice.

 Be sure to treat a virtual meeting like any other, to follow the agenda and speak up if something you wish to talk about is missed.
 Make sure you have time to say your views and opinions.
-Try to be positive and use the time you have to focus on what can be improved and try to focus on solutions.

 As with all meetings, don’t feel pressured into agreeing to anything you’re unsure about, ask for time to think about any decisions.